 E-mail - Each staff member at Redwater School has been provided with an e-mail address.
 Parents are welcome to contact any staff person through their email.
-All staff e-mail addresses are listed in lower case letters and consist of the first name.last name of the staff person's name followed by @ sturgeon.ab.ca. i.e. kari.morgan@sturgeon.ab.ca.
+All staff e-mail addresses are listed in lower case letters and consist of the first name.last name of the staff person's name followed by @ sturgeon.ab.ca. i.e. jack.jones@sturgeon.ab.ca.
+Note if there is an urgent matter please call the school directly.